15 Years Of Empowering NRIs

 13. Homesickness

-Homesickness is common among students who go to study abroad.
-It is a looming feeling of sadness, loneliness, anxiety, or even depression when a student is away from their home or familiar surroundings.
-It is a normal reaction to being in a new and unfamiliar environment and may go away after a few weeks or months.
-Sometimes it may last longer and may affect one’s normal functioning and studies.
+Homesickness is common among students studying abroad – sadness, loneliness, anxiety, sometimes low mood, while away from familiar surroundings.
+It’s a normal reaction and often fades within a few weeks or months.
+Sometimes it lingers longer and starts affecting daily functioning and studies.

 Happy Learning

-It is important to note that while these challenges exist, many NRI students successfully overcome them and have fulfilling experiences abroad.
-Universities and support services often provide resources and assistance to help NRI students navigate these challenges and thrive academically and socially.
+While these challenges are real, many NRI students successfully work through them and have genuinely fulfilling experiences abroad.
+Universities and support services usually offer resources to help you navigate this – use them.